dhansel/IECDevice/README.md

   1. Derive a new class from the IECFileDevice class and implement the device's behavior in the new class
   2. Call the IECFileDevice::begin() and IECFileDevice::task() functions within your main sketch functions.

-This section describes those steps based on the [IECBasicSerial](examples/IECBasicSerial/IECBasicSerial.ino) example, a simple device that connects a serial (RS232) port to the IEC bus.

-This section describes those steps based on the [IECBasicD](examples/IECBasicSD/IECBasicSD.ino) example, a very simple device to read/write SD cards.
+This section describes those steps based on the [IECBasicSD](examples/IECBasicSD/) example, a very simple device to read/write SD cards.
 Note that this device will be limited in its functionality, it allows loading and saving programs on the SD card but no other functionality (directory listing, status channel, deleting files etc..).